 - Brand mentions.
 Social CRM helps measure how many followers are talking about a company or brand and if those customers are sharing their experiences via social media platforms.

 Companies rely on Social CRM to collect data on customers, engage with new customers and build customer loyalty.
 Customers can be categorized based on their buying needs, habits and purchase history, as well as their feedback on your products and services, which enables companies to provide personalized customer service.

 Here are some examples of Social CRM in action, as well as its benefits:

 - A business -- or even a customer -- creates a fan page for your company or product on Facebook.
 People who like your brand and the way you conduct business will sign up as fans, creating a venue for communication, marketing and networking.

 - A business can quickly get information out to users who are interested in the company or its products.

 - A business can follow conversations about its brand for real-time market data and feedback.

 - A customer can easily tell a company -- and everyone else -- about their experiences with the company, whether those experiences are good or bad.

-- A business can respond very quickly to negative feedback, attend to customer problems and maintain, regain or rebuild customer confidence.
+- Using social media monitoring tools, a business can respond very quickly to negative feedback; attend to customer problems; and maintain, regain or rebuild customer confidence.

 - A customer can use social networking sites to offer ideas for future products or tweaks to current ones.